RandomGamingDev/MLDelunayImageTriangulator/README.md

   Wait for the final result in output.jpeg!

-This is for Python 3.9 and requires the following dependencies: pillow numpy scipy matplotlib
+This is for Python 3.9 and requires the following dependencies: pillow, numpy, scipy, matplotlib

 It takes a while for the image to generate but you can watch it learn not only in output.jpeg but also on the graph.